cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 <ExpansionPanel title="Show me some code for my checkers' blockchain">

-Previously, our ABCI application accepted anonymous checkers moves.
+Previously, your ABCI application accepted anonymous checkers moves.
 This was a problem.
 With accounts, you can restrict moves to the right player.

-As first step to port the checkers' blockchain to the Cosmos SDK, you are going to differentiate between players and other actors.
+As a first step to port the checkers' blockchain to the Cosmos SDK, you are going to differentiate between players and other actors.
 This will help to make sure there is no identity spoofing, that players do not play out of turn, and reward the correct winner when the time comes.
 You are also going to store the creator of a game, which may, or may not, be a player.

 ## Game object